-With EIF's support Lao PDR has developed a Trade and Private Sector Development Roadmap, which has served as the main instrument for their Aid for Trade harmonization, resource mobilization, and coordination efforts.
-Within the framework of the implementation of the EIF, Lao PDR has successfully leveraged trade‑related priorities, including a total of 16 projects totalling US$68 million.
-The analytical work has been used to enhance Lao PDR’s diversification of exports into sectors with high social impacts in order to ensure that trade has a positive impact on improving the livelihoods of the poor.
-As a result, donors have been supporting Lao PDR’s trade goals through a multi-donor trust fund, the Trade Development Facility.
+With EIF support, Lao PDR developed a Trade and Private Sector Development Roadmap, which has served as the main instrument for their Aid for Trade harmonization, resource mobilization and coordination efforts.
+Within the EIF implementation framework, the country has successfully leveraged trade‑related priorities, including a total of 16 projects totalling US$68 million.

-The objective of the project is to enhance Lao PDR’s national capacity to formulate, implement, manage, and monitor a pro-poor trade policy that is consistent with the country’s National Socio‐Economic Development Plan (NSEDP).
+EIF worked to enhance Lao PDR’s national capacity to formulate, implement, manage and monitor a pro-poor trade policy that is consistent with the country’s National Socio‐Economic Development Plan (NSEDP).

-- Four major projects were formulated to support implementation of the Trade and Private Sector Development Roadmap developed from the DTIS Update.
-These include:
+- Following the country's EIF-supported trade analysis, four major projects were formulated to support implementation of the Trade and Private Sector Development Roadmap:

 - US$16.5 Million Trade Development Facility - Multi-Donor Trust Fund co-financed by Australia, EU, Germany, Ireland, USA, and World Bank;